Adiantosorcerer/First-repo/README.md

 # First-repo
-This is going to be a demo repo for first git exp
+This is going to be a demo repo for my first git exp.